Pinminh/movielens-recommender/docs/kNN-based algorithm/README1.md

 </p>

 <p align="center">
-  <b>Image 3:</b> Examples of Mean Squared Error.
+  <b>Figure 3:</b> Examples of Mean Squared Error.
 A formula that is similar to Mean Squared Difference.
 </p>

 The Mean Squared Difference is defined as: